RobotLeopard86/CacaoEngine/docs/manual/backends.md

 | OpenGL | ✅ | ✅ | ✅ |
 | Vulkan | ✅ | ❌ | ✅  |

-\* Most Linux testing occurs on Fedora Linux.
+\* The majority of Linux testing is performed on Fedora Linux and Arch Linux.
 Other distributions may have different compatibilities.

 #### Legend
 * ✅ - Fully working and supported